Thursday 22 November 2018 Cardiff (Wales, UK).

 - Rhian Burke, Founder and Chief Executive, 2 Wish Upon A Star

-Further speakers for these events will be announced shortly.
+Further speakers for this seminar will be announced shortly.

 Feedback from previous events: